EvaGraceSmith/Reading-Notes/401/class-16-AWS-Cloud-Servers.md

 The specific appearance and layout of the AWS Management Console may vary slightly based on updates or customization, but these steps should guide you to find EC2 and access the EC2 Dashboard for managing your virtual servers in the cloud.

-* Explain the general difference between T2 Micro and XL.
+#### Explain the general difference between T2 Micro and XL.

 The general difference between T2 Micro and XL instances lies in their performance, compute capacity, and pricing.

-1. Compute Capacity: T2 Micro and T2 XL instances belong to the T2 family of EC2 instances that are designed for general-purpose workloads and are based on a burstable performance model.
-However, the T2 Micro instance has lower compute capacity compared to the T2 XL instance.

-- T2 Micro: The T2 Micro instance is the smallest size available in the T2 family.
-It provides 1 vCPU (Virtual CPU) and a moderate baseline level of CPU performance.
-It is suitable for lightweight applications or low-traffic workloads that do not require significant processing power.
+T2 Micro is a low-cost, entry-level instance designed for applications with low to moderate CPU usage.
+It provides a single vCPU and limited burstable performance using CPU credits.
+T2 Micro instances are suitable for small-scale applications, testing, and development environments.

-- T2 XL: On the other hand, the T2 XL instance offers a larger compute capacity.
-It provides higher CPU performance with more vCPUs (typically 2 or more) and more memory compared to the T2 Micro instance.
-It is better suited for applications that require more processing power or handle higher traffic loads.
+On the other hand, XL refers to a larger instance size with higher specifications.
+XL instances offer more CPU power, memory, and storage capacity compared to T2 Micro.
+They are typically used for resource-intensive workloads, large-scale applications, databases, and production environments that require higher performance and scalability.
+XL instances are suitable for handling more significant workloads and demanding applications.

-2. Burstable Performance: Both T2 Micro and T2 XL instances follow a burstable performance model.
-They have CPU credits that accumulate over time when the workload is below the baseline performance level.
-During periods of increased demand, the instances can use the accumulated credits to burst above the baseline performance for short durations.
-Once the accumulated credits are exhausted, the instances revert to the baseline performance.

-3. Pricing: The pricing for T2 Micro and T2 XL instances also differs.
-T2 Micro instances are generally less expensive compared to T2 XL instances due to their lower compute capacity.
-AWS pricing is based on instance size, region, and usage, so it's important to review the AWS pricing documentation or the AWS Pricing Calculator for specific pricing details.

-It's important to consider your application's resource requirements, anticipated workload, and budget when choosing between T2 Micro and T2 XL instances.
 If your application needs more compute capacity and can benefit from higher performance, T2 XL instances may be a better fit.
 However, if you have a lightweight workload with lower resource demands, T2 Micro instances may be a more cost-effective choice.

-* Explain a “Compute Cycle” to a non-technical friend.
+#### Explain a “Compute Cycle” to a non-technical friend.

 Imagine you have a task that needs to be done, like solving a math problem or processing a large amount of data.
 To get the task done, you need a computer or a device with processing power.